-The College Illinois![®] Prepaid Tuition Program stopped accepting new contracts as of the 2017/2018 enrollment period and is still not accepting new contracts for the 2021/2022 enrollment period.
-ISAC recently secured some state funding to start addressing the College Illinois![®] Prepaid Tuition Program unfunded liability.
-There were two State appropriations from the State's General Revenue Fund - one for \$30 million on behalf of fiscal year 2021 that is reflected in the assets as of June 30, 2021 and a second appropriation of \$20 million for fiscal year 2022 that was received in the first quarter of fiscal year 2022.
-ISAC has informed us that they will continue to advocate for annual funding in future years until the full unfunded liability is addressed.
+The College Illinois!® Prepaid Tuition Program stopped accepting new contracts as of the 2017/2018 enrollment period.
+As of March 25, 2022, ISAC indicated in its Program Update that the CIPTP is permanently closed to new enrollments.

+ISAC recently secured state funding that has significantly addressed the College Illinois!® Prepaid Tuition Program unfunded liability.
+There were two State appropriations from the State's General Revenue Fund on behalf of fiscal year 2022 - one for \$20 million and a second appropriation of \$230 million that are reflected in the CIPTP assets as of June 30, 2022.
+(There was an additional State appropriation of \$30 million on behalf of fiscal year 2021.)

-Under this Closed Group Run-Off scenario, Trust assets are projected to be depleted in the future.
-Therefore, we have incorporated a "select and ultimate" approach to the investment return assumption (and also the related discount rate for the liabilities).
-Under this "select and ultimate" approach to the investment return assumption, we have assumed that the net investment return and discount rate grade down from 5.25% to 3.00% in yearly increments based on the number of years until the Trust assets are projected to be depleted and are no longer available to pay benefits.
+Under this prescribed Closed Group Run-Off scenario, Trust assets are projected to decline rapidly as tuition benefits are paid, and ultimately be depleted by fiscal year end 2033.
+Therefore, based on discussions with ISAC, we have incorporated a "select and ultimate" approach to the investment return assumption (and also the related discount rate for the liabilities).
+Under this "select and ultimate" approach to the investment return assumption, we have assumed that the net investment return and discount rate grade down from an initial rate of 5.00 percent for fiscal year 2023 to an ultimate rate of 3.00 percent in fiscal years on and after 2029 in 0.333 percent annual increments.
 Implicit in this approach is the assumption that once the Trust is completely exhausted, and ISAC is relying on additional payments from the State of Illinois, the State will be making payments to the College Illinois!® Prepaid Tuition Program from the State Portfolio.
 (The State Portfolio provides the necessary liquidity to meet the state's daily obligations while investing remaining funds in authorized short/long-term investment opportunities.)
-Based on input from ISAC, we have assumed that the underlying return on such assets in the State Portfolio is 3.00%.
+Based on input from ISAC, we have assumed that the underlying return on such assets in the State Portfolio is 3.00 percent.